 Electrification of Transportation

-This project will install 90 new EV plugs at 26 different locations across Bellingham on City-owned properties and public rights-of-way near destinations, workplaces, and multifamily residential areas.
+In total, this project installed 90 new EV plugs at 26 different locations across Bellingham on City-owned properties and public rights-of-way near destinations, workplaces, and multifamily residential areas.
 The project includes standard Level 2 chargers, DC fast chargers, and solar-powered chargers.
-Installation began in late 2022.
-Existing parking stalls will be converted to electric vehicle charging only stalls.
+Existing parking stalls were converted to electric vehicle charging only stalls.

-Phase 1 is under construction.
-The Taylor Dock, Shuksan Meadows, Fairhaven Park, City Hall, and Federal Building stations are installed and active.
-The Cornwall Park station is expected to be operational in summer 2023.
+Phase 1 construction wrapped up in 2023 and installed charging stations at Taylor Dock, Shuksan Meadows, Fairhaven Park, City Hall, Cornwall Park, and the Federal Building downtown.
 See Phase 1 Charging Stations Locations map.

-Phase 1 Stations – began construction in November 2022
+Phase 1 Stations – Construction complete in 2023

 Station LocationStatus